-You have arrived (somehow) at the digital domicile of a vegan, neurodiverse (ok autistic but I much prefer the latter name, more audibly pleasing IMO which is a thing for me), vegan, 1st/2nd wave feminist, intermittently-travelling writer/blogger/photographer type person who blogs about these things because of the sage advice I received some time ago – write what you know.
+You have arrived (somehow) at the digital domicile of a vegan, neurodivergent (ok autistic but I much prefer the latter name, more audibly pleasing IMO which is a thing for me), vegan, intermittently-travelling writer/blogger/photographer type person who blogs about these things because of some sage advice I received some time ago – write what you know.

 Or have tried to learn about, in any case.

 I hope to inform, amuse, generally waffle on and hopefully provoke discussions about any of these subject areas (or indeed anything else – philosophy, history, games, animals, literature…) – I like a bit of healthy debate 🙂